playfulprogramming/playfulprogramming/content/rollbear/posts/generate-lambdas-for-clarity-and/index.md

 It's not very complex, and most C++ developers understand what it does in a few seconds.
-If this is the only place in the entire code base that elements are selected from a [vector](http://en.cppreference.com/w/cpp/container/vector) of Employees, then all is well.
+If this is the only place in the entire code base that elements are selected from a [vector](http://en.cppreference.com/w/cpp/container/vector) of `Employee`s, then all is well.

 But what if there are several places?
 The code becomes cluttered with almost identical copies of the same loop.
 This screams algorithm.
 None in the standard library is a perfect fit, though.
-Let's hand roll a simple one:
+Let's hand roll a simple one.

+# Building an algorithm

 ```cpp
 template <typename Container, typename Pred>